Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 Oreo has partnered with PFLAG National on a limited-edition Oreo Pride Chocolate Sandwich Cookies, featuring its classic chocolate wafer cookies, embossed with "PROUD" on one side.

-Each pack includes a QR Code that, when scanned, leads customers to a virtual studio with more about the artists, their work and the inspiration behind their designs.
+Each pack includes a QR Code that, when scanned, leads you to a virtual studio with more information about the artists, their work and the inspiration behind their designs.

 Plus, $1 from the purchase of every Pride pack supports GLAAD's work accelerating acceptance and combat anti-LGBTQ discrimination.
 You can pick them up at Albertson's, Kroger, Target, Walgreens, Wegmans, Walmart and other retailers nationwide.